benjaminsnorris/bennorris.com/_posts/2022-06-24-mental-toll.md

 Wherever you are at this week, I send you compassion.
 Things are undoubtedly hard.
 And good.
 Allowing both to coexist can be a challenge.
 We can do this.

 [^1]: Exposures are a core part of my OCD recovery.
-The full term is exposure response prevention therapy.
+The full term is [exposure and response prevention (ERP) therapy](https://bennorris.com/tags/erp/).
 Basically, it consists of repeatedly forcing your mind to confront claimed-but-not-real emergencies to habituate and calm your alarm system.
 Important to have a trained professional helping.